Manuscript submission and peer-review procedure

 - The Editors reserve the right to present to the authors a set of revisions (formulated based on the Editors’ and/or reviewers’ opinions of the manuscript) whose introduction into the manuscript may decide whether or not the manuscript is accepted.

-Manuscript peer-review procedure
+Manuscript review procedure

-- Each issue of “Wiadomości Konserwatorskie” includes the names of the reviewers for the included articles, and the full list of reviewers who cooperate with the journal is updated on our website around the end of each year.
+- Each issue of “Wiadomości Konserwatorskie – Journal of Heritage Conservation” includes the names of the reviewers of its articles, and a full list of reviewers who have cooperated with the journal in a given year is posted to its website towards that year’s end.

 Instructions for authors